Stafford: 18th century to present

+In the late 19th century, Stafford's economy began to diversify into engineering, when the locomotive manufacturer W. G. Bagnall opened a large works in the town in 1875.
+In the early 1900s electrical engineering became a major activity, when Siemens Brothers, opened a large factory in the town, producing such items as electrical motors, generators and transformers.
+The electrical industry has been under the ownership of several companies since, including English Electric and GEC.

+The Friars' Walk drill hall was completed in 1913, just in time for the First World War.

+The M6 motorway was opened to the west of Stafford in 1962.

-In 2013 Stafford celebrated its 1,100th anniversary year with a number of history-based exhibitions, while local historian Nick Thomas and writer Roger Butters were set to produce the two-volume A Compleat [sic] History of Stafford.
+In 2013, Stafford celebrated its 1,100th anniversary year with a number of history-based exhibitions, while local historian Nick Thomas and writer Roger Butters were set to produce the two-volume A Compleat [sic] History of Stafford.

-Governance

-Staffordshire County Council and Stafford Borough Council are both based in the town.
-The office of Mayor of Stafford Borough has existed since the passing of the Municipal Corporations Act 1835.
-The Mayor in 2019–2020 is Gareth Jones.
-The borough council was based at the Borough Hall before moving to the new civic offices in Riverside in 1978.

-Stafford has its own parliamentary constituency, represented since 2019 by Theo Clarke, a Conservative.
+Civic history

+Stafford was already an ancient borough by the time of the Domesday Book of 1086.
+Its borough status was confirmed in 1206, when King John issued a charter.
+Stafford was reconstituted as a municipal borough in 1835.
+The borough boundaries were expanded in 1876, 1917 and 1934.

+The modern Borough of Stafford covers a much larger area then the town itself, and was created in 1974, when the old municipal borough of Stafford was merged with the Stafford Rural District, the Stone Rural District and the Stone Urban District.

+Historic population

 Landmarks

 The Elizabethan Ancient High House in the town centre is the largest timber-framed town house in England.
 It is now a museum with temporary exhibitions.

 Stafford Castle was built by the Normans on the nearby hilltop to the west in about 1090, replacing the post-Conquest fort in the town.
 It was first made of wood, and later rebuilt of stone.
 It has been rebuilt twice since, and the ruins of the 19th-century Gothic revival castle crowning the earthworks incorporate much of the original stonework.
 The castle has a visitor centre with audio-visual displays and hands-on items.
 There is also a recreated medieval herb garden.
 Shakespeare productions take place in the castle grounds each summer.
 The castle forms a landmark for drivers, as it is visible from the M6 motorway.

 The oldest building now in Stafford is St Chad's Church, dating back to the 12th century.
 The main part of the church is richly decorated.
 Carvings in its archways and on its pillars may have been made by a group of stonemasons from the Middle East who came to England during the Crusades.
 Much of the stonework was covered up in the 17th and 18th centuries and the church took on a neo-classical style.
 In the early 19th-century restoration, work was carried out on the church and the Norman decoration rediscovered.
 The church hosts "Timewalk", a computer-generated display that relates the journey of history and mystery within the walls of the church.